 You have to search long and hard to find fault with the Porsche Cayman S. There may be faster and more powerful sports cars on the market, but there are few cars in existence that are as deeply satisfying to drive.
 Just one thing made me raise my eyebrows after a week in one — the price tag.

-(Full disclosure: Porsche needed me to drive a Cayman S so badly they dropped one off at my house for a week and told me to go gorillas for a week.
-It was a week I would describe as "not bad.")
+(Full disclosure: Porsche needed me to drive a Cayman S so badly they dropped one off at my house and told me to go gorillas for a week.
+It was a week I would describe as “not bad.”)

 Not enough people understand just how good the Cayman is.
 They think of it as just a Boxster with a roof, and the Boxster is a sorry-ass hairdresser’s car, so what’s the point?
 Not even a real Porsche, they say, as if there is such a thing.
 Those people are dead wrong about both cars, but especially the Cayman.